 Unplanned Downtime of Production-Critical Equipment

 The downtime of equipment can wreak havoc on a company’s ability to manufacture goods and create revenue.
 In fact, in 2016 alone, US manufacturers faced a loss of up to $260,000 per hour through unplanned downtime.
-While another study found that a company’s ageing equipment was the leading cause of unplanned downtime incidents in the workplace.
+Another study found that a company’s ageing equipment was the leading cause of unplanned downtime incidents in the workplace.
 Downtime becomes an issue for manufacturers when assets are left unchecked and unserviced.
 Without collecting the right performance data throughout an asset’s life cycle, from procurement to disposal, businesses run the risk of operating in a reactive maintenance approach.
 Effectively increasing the risk of downtime and unavailability of essential machines.

 Poor Inventory and Spare Parts Management